 Discover the Wondrous Wildlife of Woodlands

-An exciting 3-year project based at Cromer’s Wood in Sittingbourne funded by The Heritage Lottery Fund to reconnect people to the crafts and skills of traditional woodland management that benefit both wildlife and people.
+An exciting 3-year project based at Cromer’s Wood in Sittingbourne funded by the National Lottery Heritage Fund reconnect people to the crafts and skills of traditional woodland management that benefit both wildlife and people.

 Find out about the plants and animals that live here in this unique woodland Cromer's Wood, as it changes over time.
 Discover how the woodland provides all that they need.

 Adventures in Woodlands with lots to Make and Do